felipetovarhenao/bell-tutorials/introduction.md

 ## Introduction

-This series of tutorials is designed to introduce musicians, especially those with little to no prior programming experience, to the basics of programming in _bell_.
-Whether or not you have experience with text-based programming—or even programming within **Max**—these tutorials aim to guide you step-by-step through the essentials.
+This series of tutorials is designed to introduce musicians, especially those with little to no prior programming experience, to the basics of computer programming in _bell_.
+Whether or not you have experience with text-based programming—or even programming within **Max**—these tutorials aim to guide you step-by-step through the fundamentals.

 ## What is _bell_?